cameronmathis/2048Solver/README.md

 ## General info

-This project implements a genetic algorithm to solve the 2048 game.
-It evolves strategies to achieve high scores and reach the 2048 tile.
-The solver uses machine learning techniques to improve its performance over multiple generations of gameplay.
+This project applies a genetic algorithm to the 2048 game, evolving strategies that maximize score and improve tile placement over time.
+Instead of hard-coding heuristics, the solver uses an evolutionary process where genomes (sets of heuristic weights) are evaluated, selected, and mutated across generations.
+The goal is to consistently discover strategies that reach the 2048 tile and beyond.

+My personal benchmark is to evolve a genome capable of averaging scores above 47,012 (my current best run).

 ## Setup